Ukraine war and refugee crisis

 Médecins Sans Frontières / Doctors Without Borders (MSF) teams are working to deliver emergency medical aid to people still in Ukraine, as well as those now seeking safety in neighbouring countries.

-The situation is extremely volatile and we have witnessed the devastating impact of the conflict on civilians – cities have faced being surrounded by military forces, heavy bombardment and limited access to food and water.
+We have witnessed the devastating impact of the conflict on civilians – cities have faced encirclement by military forces, heavy bombardment and limited access to food and water.

-With periods of brutal and intense conflict in the east and south of the country, it’s estimated that almost six million people remain displaced within Ukraine itself.
+With periods of brutal and intense conflict in the east and south of the country, it’s estimated that almost four million people remain displaced within Ukraine itself.

 Many hospitals have struggled with dramatic shortages of medical supplies – from surgical tools to drugs for chronic diseases – while the mental health consequences of the conflict have been enormous.